-The Director shall secure an annual, independent compliance review of design and construction services procurement records and processes to be performed by the Internal Audit Department, County Procurement Office, or a Board-approved contractor with requisite experience.
+The Director shall secure an independent compliance review of design and construction services procurement records and processes biennially (every other year) to be performed by the Internal Audit Department, County Procurement Office, or a Board-approved contractor with requisite experience.
 Upon completion of the review, the Director and/or designated procurement staff shall meet with the independent compliance review team to discuss the findings and recommendations for corrective action.
 A final written report will be submitted to the Director, designated procurement staff, and Board via memo.
-If an independent review has not been performed in three preceding years, the Director will request that the County Procurement Office perform a review of these records and processes.